-Since multi-channel marketing is the hottest buzz word right now, many marketers are wondering what they could be doing differently.
+Since multi-channel marketing is powerful, many marketers are wondering what they could be doing differently to gain a bigger advantage.
 One of the most common combinations is direct mail and email, but now there are so many other choices you could be missing out on.
 With more and more information being captured about your customers, you have many more opportunities to reach out to them with specific offers.

-The 3 key points for multi-channel planning are:
+The 3 key points for multi-channel marketing plan are:

-- Available channels – Knowing what you have available will allow you to plan accordingly.
-You cannot do a mobile campaign if your customers are not using mobile devices.
+Knowing what you have available will allow you to plan accordingly.
+You cannot do a mobile campaign if your customers are not giving you their phone numbers.

 Ok, now that you are working with knowledge about who your customers are and have an idea of what you want to do, let’s look at some of the channel options.